K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Retrieve the status of a specific Feature flag.
+  Retrieve the status of a specific feature flag.
   ```